I think we’ll be adding two or three – Aston Villa boss Unai Emery eyes signings

 Bellegarde’s 12th-minute opener put them on the right track and then Cunha secured a vital three points with a clinical finish at the death.

+Top scorer Cunha gave his side a further boost by committing his future to the club, with Wolves announcing on Saturday evening the Brazilian had signed a new four-and-a-half year deal.

+Chairman Jeff Shi said on the club website: “It’s always important to us that we reward our strongest and most impactful players and Matheus deserves this new deal.”

-Boss Vitor Pereira saw enough from his side to suggest they can beat the drop this season.
+Boss Vitor Pereira saw enough from his side in the win over Villa to suggest they can beat the drop this season.

 “My opinion was that we played a very good game tactically, doing what we should do, and in the end I think we deserved it,” he said.